-In reviewing the current IDP and Budget the municipal planning and budget processes was governed by a process plan which was approved by council on 30th August 2017 under council resolution number A96/2017.
+In reviewing the current IDP and Budget the municipal planning and budget processes was governed by a process plan which was approved by council on 31st of August 2018 under council resolution number A131/2018.
 The sketch below summarises the phases followed.
 Safe to say that the municipality to date has managed to meet all the phases as required by the plan.

 This IDP is crafted on the basis of intense consultation with various stakeholders.
-During the strategy review phase of the process a number of issues were identified which triggered the development of a Turnaround Strategy "Re Direla Batho Turnaround Strategy" under which most of its resolutions have found expression in this revised IDP 2018/19.
+During the strategy review phase of the process a number of issues were identified which triggered the development of a Turnaround Strategy "Re Direla Batho Turnaround Strategy" under which most of its resolutions have found expression in the previously revised IDP 2018/19.
 The copy of the strategy is attached as an Annexure in this IDP.
 The following table summarises the consultation dates for Draft IDP and Budget including its policies and By-Laws:

-Consulting on the Draft Budget for the next three years (2018-2021)
+Consulting on the Draft IDP & Budget for the next two years (2019-2021)

-Table 02: Schedule of meetings planned for the draft IDP review 2018 - 2021
+Table 01: Schedule of meetings planned for the IDP review 2019 - 2021